cyanfish/Ninject.Extensions.Wcf.Client/README.md

-ninjectwcfclient
+Ninject Extensions for WCF Clients
 ================

-Ninject extensions for WCF clients